 Investigators also found Cuomo and staff members took action to retaliate against one person who came forward with her story.

-The executive officer fostered a toxic workplace that allowed the harassment, the report found.
+The executive office fostered a toxic workplace that allowed the harassment, the report found.

 “This is a sad day for New York because independent investigators have concluded that Governor Cuomo sexually harassed multiple women and, in doing so, broke the law,” said Attorney General Letitia James.
 “I am grateful to all the women who came forward to tell their stories in painstaking detail, enabling investigators to get to the truth.
 No man — no matter how powerful — can be allowed to harass women or violate our human rights laws, period.”